 In North County, towns are setting up emergency shelters and sending out highway crews to make sure the area is prepared.

-In Adams, Town Administrator Jonathan Butler said residents are being asked to treat this as they would a significant winter storm
+In Adams, Town Administrator Jonathan Butler said residents are being asked to treat this as they would a significant winter storm by staying off the streets unless absolutely necessary -- both on foot and by car.

 "That has not happened yet, but it is apt to happen," he said.
 "It's probably going to happen, it just hasn't yet.
 We'll probably declare it Sunday into Monday."